ZgStn/BookstoreManager/README.md

 # BookstoreManager

 This WPF application is for managing the inventories of bookstores.
-We are studying .NET Software Development and have made the app as part of our course in Database Development & Administration.
+It has been developed as part of a course in Database Development & Administration.

 ## Prerequisites
 - .NET 8